jereyes4/xournalpp-bookmarks/README.md

 # xournalpp-bookmarks
-A plugin for Xournalpp that allows bookmarks.
+A plugin for Xournal++ that allows bookmarks.

 It does so by creating invisible layers that act as bookmarks.
 It comes with toolbar icons, and it can also export to pdf with the bookmarks included.